TheOkster/NES-Emulator/README.md

-This is an NES emulator created for the MIT FPGA class 6.205 (Digital System Laboratory).
+This is an NES emulator created for the MIT FPGA class 6.205 (Digital System Laboratory) in Fall of 2025.

 This was created in a group of 3.